Cre8tion Crochet

 I love my ergonomic clay hooks from SiennasBowtique and BronzeShepherdStudio!
 They both have so many fun designs – I have several from each shop because they’re so darn cute and nice to hold onto!
 We also have lots of beautiful, handcrafted crochet hooks in our Yarn Crafts and Coffee Yarn Shop as well!

-Jewelry Pliers are an excellent tool to use to help weave in ends, as cotton yarn can be quite tough on the fingers when weaving in with just fingers and a tapestry needle.
+Jewelry Pliers are an excellent tool to use to help weave in the ends of tough yarns, like cotton yarn or bulkier yarns, as it can be quite tough on the fingers when weaving in with just fingers and a tapestry needle.

 Measurements: